ZackDev/zackdev.github.io/_posts/2020-03-24-corona-chart-for-germany.md

 ---
 The following charts use publicly available data surrounding the SARS-CoV-2 virus. *Click and drag on the charts to select a specific range and zoom into the data.*

-# Positive Polymerase Chain Reaction Tests
+# Daily And Total Confirmed COVID-19 Cases

 {% include div.html name="chart_corona_cases_germany" %}